Why thermal reliability now defines AI data center ROI.

 A Global Perspective: Energy Waste at AI Scale

-That’s 2.06 terawatt-hours of electricity consumed with no increase in computational output — pure inefficiency driven by thermal performance loss.
+That’s over 2 Terawatt Hours of electricity consumed with no increase in computational output — pure inefficiency driven by thermal performance loss.

 This is the equivalent of the annual electricity emissions of a mid-sized city, created not by new compute demand, but by degraded thermal interfaces quietly undermining GPU efficiency.